AccelerationConsortium/ac-microcourses/docs/certificate-framework.md

 ---- | ---- | ----
 Project proposal | Figures<br>White papers<br>Presentations | Propose a self-driving lab via a schematic figure<br>Write a white paper for the self-driving laboratory<br>Present the proposal to a team of scientists
 Design and build | SDL design<br>Implementation<br>Documentation | Design and build the proposed self-driving laboratory at the AC training lab<br>Provide a project update with proposed next steps
-Dissemination | Project update<br>Knowledge sharing<br>Public data and documentation | Share the designs, data, and documentation publicly
+Dissemination | Project update<br>Knowledge sharing<br>Data and documentation | Share the designs, data, and documentation publicly